Rent Affordability Calculator UK 2026

 Shared Tenancies

-When calculating affordability for house shares, the tool divides the total rent by the number of tenants, making it suitable for students, young professionals, and anyone sharing accommodation.
+When calculating affordability for house shares, the tool divides the total rent by the number of tenants to estimate your share.
+Letting agents may still assess individual or combined household income differently.

 The affordability zones shown in your results help you visualise where your budget sits: